ForecastOS/investos/guides/introduction/getting_started.md

 <h1>Getting Started</h1>

-Welcome to InvestOS!
+Welcome to the InvestOS portfolio engineering and backtesting framework!

-We built this PyPi module to make institutional-grade backtesting and portfolio optimization simple, extensible, and open-source.
+InvestOS is an opinionated framework for constructing and backtesting portfolios in a consistent, albeit flexible way.
+We built it to make institutional-grade backtesting and portfolio optimization simple, extensible, and open-source.

 This guide covers getting up and running with InvestOS.